ninioArtillero/ninioartillero.github.io/_posts/2025-04-15-lh-kickstart.md

 First, we'll need the Haskell toolchain: `cabal` to manage the project and the `ghc` Haskell compiler.
-The (current) recommended way to install and manage both is  through [GHCup](https://www.haskell.org/ghcup/).[^nix] After installing it with the default options, install the `ghc` version corresponding to the latest LH version (check the docs, at the time of writing this is `9.10.1`).[^ghc-policy]
+The (current) recommended way to install and manage both is  through [GHCup](https://www.haskell.org/ghcup/).[^nix] After installing it with the default options, install a `ghc` version that corresponds to a LH release (check the [docs](https://ucsd-progsys.github.io/liquidhaskell/install/)).
+In this tutorial we'll use  `ghc-9.10.1` and `liquidhaskell-0.9.10.1.2`.[^ghc-policy]

 [^nix]: Other common alternatives are using the [Stack build tool](https://www.haskellstack.org/) or the [Nix package manager](https://nixos.org/).
 Nix is a comprehensive tool (and language!) for reproducible package deployment, which can also be use to create declarative development environments.